aws-solutions-library-samples/guidance-for-ai-assistants-with-amazon-q-business/README.md

 - For the paramters, enter the **ApiEndpoint**, name of the S3 bucket you had previously created and provide under **S3BucketName** and the arn of the IDC instance in **IdentityCenterInstanceArn**

 **Step 03**
-- Create a user in IAM Identity Center. (https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/idp-sso.html)
+- Create a user and subscription.
+Follow the instructions here. https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/adding-users-groups.html

 **Step 04**